Show Cover Slide

 More important than technical skills is

-the mindset that understands the business context and can solve problems with technology.
+the mindset that understands the business context and can resolve it through technology.

 Design Direction